Uncertain, Texas: Geography

-Uncertain is in the northeast corner of Harrison County, at the west end of Caddo Lake, a water body on Big Cypress Bayou that extends east into Louisiana.
-The city is at the east end of Farm Road 2198, which leads southwest 5 mi to Texas State Highway 43 near Karnack.
+Uncertain is in the northeastern corner of Harrison County, at the west end of Caddo Lake, a water body on Big Cypress Bayou that extends east into Louisiana.
+The city is at the east end of Farm to Market Road 2198, which leads southwest 5 mi to State Highway 43 near Karnack.
 Uncertain is 21 mi northeast of Marshall, the Harrison county seat.

 According to the United States Census Bureau, the city has a total area of 1.3 km2, of which 996 sqm, or 0.08%, are water.